does lying on your stomach help digestion?

 If you have a slow metabolism and often struggle to sleep, there are other steps you can take to help digestion before sleeping, including:

-The ambient temperature in a home can also impact digestion.
-Sleeping in a cool room is likelier to help you doze off and remain asleep.
+Sleeping in a cool room is more likely to help you doze off and remain asleep.
 Cell Reports explains how cooler climes can also increase brown fat levels in the body, leading to a faster metabolism.